 Gameplay is simple.
 You make one of the two choices and usually they are positive and negative response or sarcastic and happy.
 Or you chase the suspect and do the prompts as they appear or you have to make a decision to enter to someplace or first look around or you have time limit to search clues from a scenery.
 There was these cards you can use but I never was able to use them since I wasn’t multiplaying.

-Not many time there was as an option something completely trastic like ‘No, I’m gonna leave now and move to Sweden.
-Bye’, so most of the time I actually would’ve needed that.
+There wasn’t ever an option something completely trastic like ‘No, I’m gonna leave now and move to Sweden.
+Bye’, when most of the time I actually would’ve needed that.

 My ending wasn’t the best possible option out there but it was the technical issues not mine.
 The controls are kinda sluggish and that made me kill two characters.
 I killed one for my pure own choice and freedom of speech!!